How to Refinance Credit Card Debt

 Refinancing your credit card debt can be a very good idea under the right conditions.
 Ideally, refinancing your debt should lower your interest rate and/or give your debt more of a structure that keeps repayment on track.

-However, refinancing credit card debt could free up your credit limits for even more credit card spending.
+However, refinancing credit card debt frees up your credit limits for even more credit card spending.
 This is a common pitfall, and it just makes the problem worse.

 So if you refinance your credit card debt, it’s best to do it as part of a broader debt reduction plan.
-That should include budgeting so you can make your payments and not depend on additional borrowing.
+That should include keeping a budget so you can make your payments and not depend on additional borrowing.

 Refinancing your credit card may not be the right approach for everyone.
-You might need to consider alternative approaches if any of the following apply to you:
+You might need to consider other approaches if any of the following apply to you:

-You’re not comfortable choosing the right loan or credit card for refinancing your debt.
+You’re not comfortable choosing the right loan or credit card to refinance your debt.

-Your credit history is not good enough to qualify you for new credit.
+Your credit history isn't good enough to qualify you for new credit.

 You wouldn’t be able to afford the monthly payment, even if you refinanced your debt.

-If any of the above describe your situation, below are two alternatives you might consider.
+If any of the above describes your situation, below are two alternatives you might consider.

 Debt management plan

-A debt management plan involves working with an accredited credit counselor who will help you enter into voluntary agreements with your creditors.
-The counselor won’t lend you money to refinance your credit card balances but will help you list all of your debts and make a budget.
-You will have to agree not to use credit while you are enrolled in the plan.
+A debt management plan (DMP) involves working with an accredited credit counselor who will help you enter into voluntary agreements with your creditors.
+The counselor will help you list all of your debts and make a budget.
+You'll have to agree not to use credit while you are enrolled in the plan.

-The counselor will contact creditors on your behalf to negotiate better terms, like waived fees or a lower interest rate.
-These negotiations usually don’t reduce the amount you owe.
+The counselor will contact creditors on your behalf to negotiate fee waivers or a lower interest rate.
+These negotiations don’t reduce the amount you owe.
 Once you enroll in the plan and your creditors approve it, you’ll make a single payment to the credit counseling agency, and the agency will forward a portion of it to each of your creditors.

 Debt settlement